DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 If you have any information, don't hesitate to share it with me.

+As I explained, the pynq_notebook uses the Pynq libraries.
+Although it works perfectly, there are some limitations that can become annoying in some cases.

-# Use C/Python standard libraries
+# Use C standard libraries

+In order to overcome these limitations, we propose not to use the Pynq library anymore, but to use lower level functions.
+In particular, I have chosen to use the C language to initiate DMA transfers by directly using the control registers available in [PG021](https://docs.xilinx.com/r/en-US/pg021_axi_dma): we can perform continuous transfers of all available memory, and not be limited to a single DMA transfer.

 ## Program Operation

-In order to overcome these limitations, it is possible to use the standard POSIX libraries, in C or python language.

 I resume the explanations of [Lauri Vosandi](https://lauri.võsandi.com/hdl/zynq/xilinx-dma.html), which are in my opinion perfect: